What is Culture Entropy?

 5 Main Sources of Cultural Entropy

-Uncertainty and confusion about the future can lead to feelings of anxiety among leaders in an organisation.
-According to professionals,there is no such thing as healthy fear.
+Uncertainty and confusion about the future can lead to feelings of anxiety among leaders in an organization.
+According to professionals, there is no such thing as healthy fear.
 Fear robs people of their potential.
-Indeed, it is the leading barrier to organisational performance.
+Indeed, it is the leading barrier to organizational performance.
 It inhibits innovation by suppressing failures and destroying new ideas.
 In the current world that we live in, it’s so easy for a leader to get driven by fear.
-This is the main reason why bad leaders need to be replaced with the ones that encourage innovation so as to overcome cultural entropy before it spreads to the entire organisation.
+This is the main reason why bad leaders need to be replaced with the ones that encourage innovation so as to overcome cultural entropy before it spreads to the entire organization.

-Typical behaviours are qualities that predict a lack of professional fulfilment.
-They cultivate boredom and signal the absence of enthusiasm to realise a company’s vision.
-The behaviour of an ordinary leader is inexplicable, exasperating and sad at the same time.
-Leaders need to be the most intelligent people in any organisation.
-But common behaviours could very well be making them look and act like complete idiots.
-An employee may easily associate a leader with low intelligence if they noticed a culture of dormancy in the organisation.
-More often than not, the prime culprit behind the typical behaviour is fear — fear of going out of the norm and trying new and exciting ways to spice up the work environment.
+Typical behaviors are qualities that predict a lack of professional fulfillment.
+They cultivate boredom and signal the absence of enthusiasm to realize a company’s vision.
+The behavior of an ordinary leader is inexplicable, exasperating and sad at the same time.
+Leaders need to be the most intelligent people in any organization.
+But common behaviors could very well be making them look and act like complete idiots.
+An employee may easily associate a leader with low intelligence if they noticed a culture of dormancy in the organization.
+More often than not, the prime culprit behind the typical behavior is fear — fear of going out of the norm and trying new and exciting ways to spice up the work environment.

 In the current business world, individuals are living in a demanding environment with exceedingly extra pressure to perform.
 On the other hand, managers expect their employees to be increasingly productive and realistic.
 But instead of facing the day with excitement, most leaders want to crawl under the covers for the dread of what awaits them in the office: blame game and non-accountability.
 Often the underlying culprit is something most people won’t embrace: fear.
 A business that has perfected the art of blame game is one where fear overrides anything productive.
 Surprisingly, this fear-driven energy originates from the leaders.